ThatOpen/engine_components/packages/front/README.md

 Are you developing a project with our technology and would like our help?
 Apply now to join [That Open Accelerator Program](https://thatopen.com/accelerator)!

+## 🧩 Integration with fragments
+As you might know, we have 4 open source libraries:
+- [web-ifc](https://github.com/ThatOpen/engine_web-ifc): the IFC parser and geometry engine.
+- [fragments](https://github.com/ThatOpen/engine_fragment): the open source format and 3D engine.
+- [components](https://github.com/ThatOpen/engine_components): a set of tools to build BIM software fast.
+- [ui components](https://github.com/ThatOpen/engine_ui-components): our agnostic UI system.

+Components doesn't work with this new version of Fragments yet.
+In the next release, at the end of Q2, all components will be updated to work with this new version of Fragments.
+In the meantime, you have 3 options:

+- Work with Fragments and build your own BIM components from scratch.
+- Work with Components (which don't use this new version of Fragments).
+- Check out our [Accelerator Program](https://thatopen.com/accelerator) to get previous access to the upcoming components.

+Once the release at the end of Q2 is made, Components will work natively with this new version of Fragments.

 ## Packages

 This library contains 2 packages: